mennooo/securing-ords/docs/users.md

 ## Authenticating users against a User Repository via JDBC

+We can run ORDS in multiple ways:
+- Standalone (free, uses Jetty)
+- Glassfish (free, deprecated)
+- Apache Tomcat (free)
+- Oracle Weblogic (paid licence)

+But working with user repositories is a problem for Standalone and Apache Tomcat at the moment.
+We'll learn why later.

 ### User Repository table structure

 The users table must contain at least two columns: